papamobi/Quake-Live-Rcon/README.md

 # Quake-Live-Rcon

-<b><u>Download Latest Release</b></u>: Subscribe to @Barelymissed workshop to download in through Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=974429245
+<b><u>Download Latest Release</b></u>: Subscribe to @Barelymissed workshop file to download it through Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=974429245
 Alternatively latest version is now also availabe in "releases" section.

 <b>Visual C++ Redistributable 2015</b> is required for this application.
 Most people should already have what is needed to run this application, so try running it first.
 If it won't run download and install Visual C++ here: https://www.microsoft.com/en-us/download/details.aspx?id=52685